-Utrecht is located in the heart of the Netherlands and home of some of the finest choirs from the Netherlands like the Netherlands Chamber Choir and Dekoor Close Harmony.
-The city also houses the Netherlands Student Chamber Choir, Kurt Thomas Course, the national youth choirs of Vocaal Talent Nederland and many other choirs and vocal organisations from the Netherlands.
-The Pieterskerk presents one of the longest running choral series in Europe, already over 25 years!
+Utrecht is located in the heart of The Netherlands, and is home to some of the country’s finest choirs such as the Dutch Chamber Choir and Dekoor Close Harmony.
+It also houses the Dutch Student Chamber Choir, the Kurt Thomas Course, the national youth choirs of Vocaal Talent Nederland and many other choirs and vocal organisations.
+The Pieterskerk (St. Peter’s Church) presents one of the longest running choral series in Europe, ongoing for over 25 years!

-In 2009, Utrecht was hosting the EUROPA CANTAT festival, so maybe you’ve visited this medieval city before?
-With over 100 churches, the state of the art concert venue TivoliVredenburg and many great venues for workshops and lectures only a few footsteps away from each other, Utrecht is the perfect place to house a festival.
-The city is easy to reach, within 30 minutes you travel with a direct train from Schiphol Airport (AMS) to the heart of the city.
+In 2009, Utrecht hosted the EUROPA CANTAT festival, so perhaps you’ve visited this medieval city before?
+With over 100 churches, the state-of-the-art concert venue TivoliVredenburg, and many great venues for workshops and lectures within short walking distance, Utrecht is the perfect place to house a festival.
+The city is easy to reach: a direct train from Schiphol Airport (AMS) takes you to the heart of the city in just 30 minutes.

 Utrecht & Music

-The city has a long, diverse and rich history in the area of music, which is still felt and seen in all of the capillaries of the cultural infrastructure in our city.
-In earlier times, composers such as Mozart, Händel, Schubert, Schumann, Brahms and Jochaim honoured the city with a visit and worked here for a shorter or longer period of time.
+The city has a long, diverse and rich history in the area of music, which is still felt and seen in the DNA of the cultural infrastructure in our city.
+In earlier times, composers such as Mozart, Händel, Schubert, Schumann, Brahms and Jochaim honoured the city with a visit and worked here for short or longer periods of time.
 Händel composed the famous Utrecht Te Deum, which is still performed on a regular basis.
-The city iitself also produced great composers, appealing examples of whom are Johan Wagenaar, Hendrik Andriessen, Peter Schat and Herman Strategier.
+The city itself also produced great composers, examples of which include Johan Wagenaar, Hendrik Andriessen, Peter Schat and Herman Strategier.